Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 Youtube Channel: Doctors of Running

 Editor's Note: As always, the views presented on this website belong to myself or the selected few who contribute to these posts.
 This website should not and does not serve as a replacement for seeking medical care.
-If you are currently injured or concerned about an injury, please see your
+If you are currently injured or concerned about an injury, please see your local running physical therapist.
+If you are in the Los Angeles, Santa Barbara, Danbury and Stevens Point areas, we am currently taking clients for running evaluations.

 ***Disclaimer: These shoes were provided free of charge in exchange for a review.
-We thank the people at On Running for sending us a pair.
+We thank the people at On Running for sending us pairs.
 This in no way affected the honesty of this review.
 We systematically put each type of shoe through certain runs prior to review.
 For trainers and performance trainers, we take them on daily runs, workouts, recovery runs and a long run prior to review (often accumulating anywhere from 20-50 miles in the process).
-For racing flats we ensure that we have completed intervals, a tempo or steady state run run as well as a warm up and cool down in each pair prior to review.
+For racing flats we ensure that we have completed intervals, a tempo or steady state run as well as a warm-up and cool down in each pair prior to review.
 This systematic process is to ensure that we have experience with each shoe in a large variety of conditions to provide expansive and thorough reviews for the public and for companies.
 Our views are based on our extensive history in the footwear industry and years testing and developing footwear.
 If you are a footwear rep looking for footwear reviews or consultations on development, we are currently looking to partner with companies to assist, discuss and promote footwear models.
 Partnership will not affect the honesty of our reviews.

 Please feel free to reach out, comment and ask questions!